 - Predecessor: Secret Boutique

-(Premiere date unconfirmed).
+(Premiere date was pushed back to March 2020).
 Picture a woman-led action drama with a side of wit and comedy, and tell me you’re not excited.
 Choi Kang-hee (Mystery Queen 2) is back with Good Casting, previously known as Miss Casting, to set our screens ablaze as an ex-black ops agent who is suspended from service after an operation she’s in charge of derails terribly—resulting in a junior officer’s death and the escape of a criminal.
 She now works in cybersecurity as someone who leaves and monitors comments online.
 Just when she’s lost all hope of ever returning to the field, she’s sent to investigate a corporate data leak at the country’s largest conglomerate.
 Joining Choi Kang-hee on her adventures is Yoo In-young (Hold Me Tight), who plays a single woman harboring a dream to become an NIS agent, and Lee Sang-yeob (Love Affairs In The Afternoon), a former classmate of Choi’s character who used to like her.
 K-dramas seem to be opening up to casting female leads in crime dramas (see: Catch The Ghost), and I’m so ready for more badass women on TV.

 November 15: STOVE LEAGUE (Fridays & Saturdays on SBS)